anishmalikk/IB-Company-Screening-Tool/README.md

 - LLM response validation and formatting
 - Graceful degradation for API failures

-## 10-Q Analysis Pipeline
+## 10-Q & 10-K Analysis Pipeline

-The `promptand10q.py` module provides automated extraction and analysis of debt facilities from SEC 10-Q filings using AI-powered document parsing.
+The `promptand10q.py` module provides automated extraction and analysis of debt facilities from SEC 10-Q and 10-K filings using AI-powered document parsing.

 ### Pipeline Overview